adryanev/flutter-mobile-clean-architecture-template/README.md

 Using this template is easy.

-1. Choose template from branch
+1. Choose template from branch.
-2. Download the template via zip
+2. Press use this template button.
+3. Create your repository.
+4. Clone your repository.
-3. Rename package name from `dev.adryanev.template` to your liking.
+5. Rename package name from `dev.adryanev.template` to your liking.
-4. Rename the project name from `template` to your need.
+6. Rename the project name from `template` to your need.

 Freezed Code generator.